-Dear Mayor and Council, Date fec , 17, 2018

-1 Shawn Mills 1626 Larch Ro the owner tenant of

-d Ucluelet, have no objections to the rezoning of this
+Dear Mayor and Council, Date feec , 17, 2018 1 Shawn Mills 1626 Larch Ro the owner tenant of Ucluelet, have no objections to the rezoning of this Signature Smcs agree with the rezoning application.

-property to allow for a non-medica

-Signature Smus

 Date Nec 16 2018

 As a neighbour of 1786 Peninsula Road, I am signing this to show my support for the rezoning application to allow for a Cannabis Retail Store.
 The applicant has shown me a site plan, a rendering and explained store operations to me.